Discarded-Team/Game-of-Twilights/README.md

 > Yet another game where you can play for Khajiit 🄯

-_This is the initial stage of the project.
+_This is the pre-development stage of the project.
 As the project work goes on, the content of this page and all others will consequently improve._

 ## Description
-This is an attempt to create a digital version of the 4th edition of a popular board game ["Twilight Imperium"](https://www.fantasyflightgames.com/en/products/twilight-imperium-fourth-edition/ "Fantasy Flight Games link").
+This is an attempt to create a digital version of the 4th edition of a popular board game ["Twilight Imperium"][ffg].
 It is expected to be a standalone desktop application written mostly in Python which would be useful for playing by network.

-## Contributions
+## Contributing
-A set of tips explaining how anyone can contribute to this project will be published in `CONTRIBUTIONS.md` as soon as some ideas are figured out.
-For now, if You are interested in helping to organize any sections (wiki pages or this readme, for example), You can contact me via [e-mail](mailto:idovgalyov@4xxi.com "idovgalyov@4xxi.com") with a detailed description of your suggestions.
-Creating an [issue](https://github.com/idovgalyov-4xxi/Game-of-Twilights/issues/new) might also be a nice way!
+If you are interested in helping with project organization and development, see [`CONTRIBUTING.md`](CONTRIBUTING.md) to find a set of tips.

 ## Wiki
-We are planning to use project wiki for storing descriptions, roadmaps, concepts, schemes, and whatever else can be good enough to get into.
+We use project wiki to store descriptions, roadmaps, concepts, schemes, and whatever else can be good enough to get into.

 ## Changelog
-A `CHANGELOG.md` file is going to be used and help to track history of changes in a human-friendly style.
+A [`CHANGELOG.md`](CHANGELOG.md) file is going to be used and help to track history of changes in a human-friendly style.

 ## TODO list
-`TODO` wiki page is a list of big tasks and issues that are to deal with in the near future.
+[`TODO`][todo] wiki page is a list of big tasks and issues that are to deal with in the near future.

 ## History and origins
 The idea of re-creating TI4 on a computer came to me accidentally.